Accelerynt-Security/AS-Azure-AD-Enable-User/README.md

 To configure and deploy this playbook:

 Open your browser and ensure you are logged into your Microsoft Sentinel workspace.
-In a separate tab, open the link to our playbook on the Arbala Security GitHub Repository:
+In a separate tab, open the link to our playbook on the Accelerynt Security GitHub Repository:

 https://github.com/Accelerynt-Security/AS-Azure-AD-Enable-User